uniphil/trc-plaintext/TRC-2015-Executive-Summary.md

 The Commission funded or supported several arts-related projects.
 Early in its mandate, the TRC sponsored the “Living Healing Quilt Project,” which was organized by Anishinaabe quilter Alice Williams from Curve Lake First Nation in Ontario.
 Women Survivors and intergenerational Survivors from across the country created individual quilt blocks depicting their memories of residential schools.
-These were then stitched together into three quilts, Schools of Shame, Child Prisoners, and Crimes Against Humanity.
+These were then stitched together into three quilts, _Schools of Shame_, _Child Prisoners_, and _Crimes Against Humanity_.

 The quilts tell a complex story of trauma, loss, isolation, recovery, healing, and hope through women’s eyes.
 The sewing skills taught to young Aboriginal girls in the residential schools and passed along to their daughters and granddaughters are now used to stitch together a counter-narrative.[^213]
 This project also inspired the “Healing Quilt Project,” which linked education and art.
-At the Manitoba National Event, as an expression of reconciliation, the Women’s and Gender Studies and Aboriginal Governance departments at the University of Winnipeg gave the TRC a quilt created by students and professors as part of their coursework.
+At the Manitoba National Event, as an expression of reconciliation, the Women’s and Gender Studies and Aboriginal Governance departments at the University of Winnipeg gave the TRC a quilt created by students and professors as part<!--x-->
+of their coursework.
 Through classroom readings, dialogue, and art, they created a space for learning about, and reflecting on, the residential school history and legacy in the context of reconciliation.[^214]